qlu-lab/X-Wing/README.md

 ## Acknowledgement

-Part of the code is adapted from PRS-CSx (https://github.com/getian107/PRScsx) and XPASS (https://github.com/YangLabHKUST/XPASS).
+Part of the code is adapted from [PRS-CSx](https://github.com/getian107/PRScsx) and [XPASS](https://github.com/YangLabHKUST/XPASS).
 We thank Dr. Tian Ge and Dr. Mingxuan Cai for sharing their code.

 ## Data